siunam321/CTF-Writeups/TryHackMe/Different-CTF/README.md

 ## Introduction

 Welcome to my another writeup!
-In this TryHackMe [M4tr1x: Exit Denied](https://tryhackme.com/room/m4tr1xexitdenied) room, you'll learn: Exploiting and enumerating MyBB, brute forcing OTP (One-Time Password) and more!
+In this TryHackMe [Different CTF](https://tryhackme.com/room/adana) room, you'll learn: Webshell upload and modifying file permission in FTP, brute forcing local user via `sucrack` and more!
 Without further ado, let's dive in.

 - Overall difficulty for me (From 1-10 stars): ★★★★★★★☆☆☆